-If you choose to retire early and draw your benefits before age 65, or you are retired on redundancy or business efficiency grounds before that age, the extra pension you have bought will be reduced for early payment.
+If you choose to retire early and take your benefits before age 65, or you are retired on redundancy or business efficiency grounds before that age, the extra pension you have bought will be reduced for early payment.

-If you draw your benefits on flexible retirement, you can, if you wish, draw all the extra pension you have paid for, although it will be reduced for early payment.
-If you choose to draw the extra pension on flexible retirement, your ARCs contract will cease (if you are still paying these extra contributions when you draw your benefits).
+If you take your benefits on flexible retirement, you can, if you wish, take all the extra pension you have paid for, although it will be reduced for early payment.
+If you choose to take the extra pension on flexible retirement, your ARC contract will cease (if you are still paying these extra contributions when you take your benefits).